Court of Requests: Other courts of requests

+City of London

 Another court of requests was by act of the Common Council of the City of London on 1 February 1518.
 It had jurisdiction over small debts under 40 shillings between citizens and tradesmen of the City of London.
 The judges of the court were two aldermen and four ancient discreet commoners.
 It was also called the Court of Conscience in the Guild Hall, where it met.
-Under James I Acts of Parliament were passed regulating its procedure 1 James I ch.14 and 3 James I ch.
-15. These were the first Acts of Parliament that gave validity to a court of requests.
+Under James I, acts of Parliament were passed regulating its procedure, the City of London Court of Conscience Act 1603 (1 Jas.
+1. c.
+14) and the City of London Court of Conscience Act 1605 (3 Jas.
+1. c.
+15).
+These were the first acts of Parliament that gave validity to a court of requests.

+Elsewhere in England

-In the eighteenth and early nineteenth century small claims courts were established in various parts of England called "court of requests".
-The first of these was found in Southwark by 22 George II ch.47.
-They were abolished by the County Courts Act 1846.
+In the 18th and early 19th century small claims courts were established in various parts of England called "court of requests".
+The first of these was founded in Southwark by the Small Debts, Southwark, etc. Act 1748 (22 Geo.
+2. c.
+47).
+They were abolished by the County Courts Act 1846 (9 & 10 Vict. c.
+95).